MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ![Google Play: Choose Project -> Owner as role](~/distribution/images/image6.png)

 Click the **Select a role** in the drop-down menu.
 Select **Project**, then **Owner**.
 Navigate to the next step by clicking **Continue**.

+> [!WARNING]
+> Some users are experience problems downloading the json file using Edge and Internet Explorer.

 On the new page click **+ Create Key (optional)** and a modal appears.